 Harry Holzer joined the McCourt School (then known as the Georgetown Public Policy Institute) as Professor of Public Policy in the Fall of 2000.
 He served as Associate Dean from 2004 through 2006 and was Acting Dean in the Fall of 2006.
-He is also currently an Institute Fellow at the American Institutes for Research, a Senior Affiliate at the Urban Institute, a Nonresident Senior Fellow at the Brookings Institution, and a Research Affiliate of the Institute for Research on Poverty at the University of Wisconsin at Madison.
+He is also currently an Institute Fellow at the American Institutes for Research, a Nonresident Senior Fellow at Brookings, a Senior Affiliate at the Urban Institute, and a Research Affiliate of the Institute for Research on Poverty at the University of Wisconsin at Madison.
 He has also been a faculty director of the Georgetown Center on Poverty, Inequality and Public Policy.
 He received his BA (1978) and Ph.D.
 (1983) in Economics from Harvard University.

 Prior to coming to Georgetown, Professor Holzer served as Chief Economist for the U.S. Department of Labor and professor of economics at Michigan State University.
 He has also been a Visiting Scholar at the Russell Sage Foundation in 1995, and a Faculty Research Fellow of the National Bureau of Economic Research.

 Over most of his career, Professor Holzer's research has focused primarily on the low-wage labor market.
-He has extensively analyzed both the quality of jobs and the skills of workers in that market, and how both affect the employment prospects of the disadvantaged as well as worker inequality and insecurity.
-He has also written extensively about the employment problems of disadvantaged men, advancement prospects for the working poor, and workforce policy more broadly.
+He has extensively analyzed both the quality of jobs and employer hiring behaviors, on the one hand; and the skills and job-seeking efforts of workers in that market, on the other.
+He has written a great deal about the employment problems of African-American youth and men (particularly those with criminal records), advancement prospects for the working poor, and workforce policy more broadly.
+He has also written on policy issues such as the minimum wage, welfare reform, Affirmative Action, immigration policy, and education and training for middle-skill jobs.